Monitoring Supervisord Processes in Slack with Go

 Please configure path to binary, Slack token and channel; then you are good to go!
 You will start to receive messages like this:

-If you want to handle other events, you can configure as well in eventlistener configuration; payload is provided as a string to string map anyway.
-Remember, content of payload changes for each event type, each payload is specified after the event type in the documentation.
+as a string to string map anyway.
+Remember, content of payload changes for each event type, each payload is specified after the

 conclusion & outcome

-• It doesn’t solve all problems, but we covered more bases in terms of monitoring.
+- It doesn’t solve all problems, but we covered more bases in terms of monitoring.

-• Developers have more insight about the status of processes.
+- Developers have more insight about the status of processes.

-• I get less mentions such as is this working
+- I get less mentions such as

-• Everybody is happier.
+- Everybody is happier.

 Happy hacking & monitoring!